 Before we go ahead, I want to make it clear that the tutorial is quite technical in nature so proceed only if you are well-versed with operating multiple systems.
 Apart from that, this tutorial will not touch any of your Windows files, but as a matter of precaution, you should back up all your important files.
-One never knows when things can go south.
-Finally, I would recommend you go through the guide step by step and for that, we have created multiple sections for seamless navigation.
+One never knows when things go south.
+Finally, I would recommend you to go through the guide step by step and for that, we have created multiple sections for easier navigation.

-- UEFI boot support in the BIOS
+- UEFI support in the motherboard

 - A USB flash drive with at least 16GB of storage space

 4. Now, download the most important file: Brunch.
 It’s a framework built by a developer named sebanc so huge thanks to him for making this project possible.
 The framework creates a generic Chrome OS image from the official recovery image so it can be installed on any Windows PC.
-To download the file, look for the latest stable build and then click on “Assets”.
+To download the file, click here and look for the latest stable build and then click on “Assets”.
 Now, download the “tar.gz” file.

 1. First of all, create a folder named “Chrome OS” on a drive that has ample space.
 After that, move the “multi_install.sh” file to the “Chrome OS” folder.